 A 34-year-old member asked:

-is it painful to get a dental filling?
+Is it painful to get a dental filling?

-4 doctor answers
+4 doctor answers • 7 doctors weighed in

 Also, people feel things differently, I have some patients that want / need anesthetic for teeth cleaning and others who have crowns made without any anesthetic and feel nothing!

-8 years experience Dentistry
+Dentistry 10 years experience

 Should not: With the proper use of local anesthesia there shoul dbe no pain whatsoever, and if the filling is very shallow you might not need any, and then might feel a little chill or vibration.

 5.3k viewsReviewed >2 years ago